whawty/groups/doc/SCHEMA.md

         groupa.group  ; symlink to group directory
         fredl.user    ; symlink to user file in users directory

-Usernames must only contain the following characters: [-_.@A-Za-z0-9]
+User and Group names must only contain the following characters:

+     [-_.@A-Za-z0-9]

 A whawty.groups agent must be configurable to add an implicit group for any username.
 Only the user which has the same name as this group should